Friend-LGA/LGSideMenuController/README.md

 sideMenuController.rightView = rightView
 ```

-If you will set, for example, `sideMenuController.rootViewController = rootViewController`,
+If you set, for example, `sideMenuController.rootViewController = rootViewController`,
 then `sideMenuController.rootView == rootViewController.view`.
-If you had, for example, `sideMenuController.rootViewController != nil` and you will set `sideMenuController.rootView = rootView`,
-then `sideMenuController.rootViewController == nil`.
+If you have, for example, `sideMenuController.rootViewController != nil` and you set `sideMenuController.rootView = rootView`, then `sideMenuController.rootViewController == nil`.

 ### Quick Example